This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Serve immediately on toasted buns with tzatziki, crumbled feta cheese, pickled onions and lettuce.
+- Serve immediately on toasted buns with tzatziki, crumbled feta, pickled onions, and crisp lettuce.

 Notes